Daniel T. McCarty: Political career

 He began his political career when in 1937, he was elected to the Florida House of Representatives where he served until 1941.
 During the 1941 session, he served as speaker of the house.

 In 1948 he was the runner up for the Democratic nomination for governor.
 Four years later in 1952, he ran for governor again, and this time was successful in winning the office.
 During his tenure, he reformed purchasing and hiring practices by the state government, boosted teachers' salaries and created scholarships for teacher training, opposed oil exploration in the Everglades, and instituted aid programs for the disabled.
-A chain smoker, McCarty's health was already weakened by the end of the 1952 Gubernatorial contest.
+A chain smoker, McCarty's health was already weakened by the end of the 1952 gubernatorial contest.

 On February 25, 1953, shortly after assuming the governorship, he suffered a debilitating heart attack.
 For months McCarty struggled to regain his strength, spending most of his days working in the Governor's mansion.
 Finally in early September he contracted a severe case of pneumonia and died on September 28, 1953, in Tallahassee.
-After a large funeral at his lifelong parish church, the old Carpenter Gothic St. Andrew's Episcopal Church across the street from his boyhood home in Fort Pierce, he was buried in the Palms Cemetery three miles south on Indian River Drive in Ankona.
-The beginning of the bumper-to-bumper funeral procession reached the small cemetery before the last cars had left the church area.
+After a large funeral at his lifelong parish church, the old Carpenter Gothic St. Andrew's Episcopal Church across the street from his boyhood home in Fort Pierce, he was buried in the Palms Cemetery in Ankona.

 Honors

 Dan McCarty Middle School, in St. Lucie County, was named in his honor.

-A sabal palm tree was planted on the grounds of the Florida State Capitol in honor of him as he would sign a bill as governor making the sabal palm the official state tree.
+A sabal palm tree was planted on the grounds of the Florida State Capitol in honor of him.
+He signed a bill as governor making the sabal palm the official state tree.